log2timeline/l2tdocs/process/Style-guide.md

 ### SQLite parser plugins

-* No need to use "ORDER BY", let Plaso handle the sorting.
+* In QUERIES no need to use ```ORDER BY```, let Plaso handle the sorting.
-* No need to use formatting functions, let Plaso handle the formatting.
+* In QUERIES no need to use formatting functions, let Plaso handle the formatting.

 ## Unit tests